 Kwok, Glen and Dromey, Christopher (2018) On classical music competitions.
 In: The Classical Music Industry.
 Dromey, Christopher and Haferkorn, Julia , eds.
 Routledge Research in Creative and Cultural Industries Management .
 Routledge, Abingdon, Oxon, pp. 67-76.
 ISBN 9781138203693

-Trustee of the Society for Music Analysis, 2014–present
+Trustee for the Society for Music Analysis, 2014–present

 Link Tutor for SAE Institute, BA/BSc Music Business programme, 2015–present